A student punched her disabled 64-year-old teacher. The attack might have been inspired by TikTok.

 “We’re still trying to figure out if it’s isolated or related to TikTok,” he said, noting that soap dispensers have been stolen and urinals have gone missing across St. Tammany Parish in recent weeks.
 Such antics reportedly have been part of a September challenge known as “devious licks.”

 Jackson’s filmed actions are part of a string of similar incidents that have left teachers hurt, administrators on alert and elected officials calling for TikTok to take more accountability for the content on its site.
 Earlier this month, a South Carolina teacher was struck in the back of the head in the name of the challenge, according to the Lancaster County School District.
-A Springfield, Mo., teacher was reported to have been slapped by a student this week, an assault that school leaders said was motivated by the TikTok challenge.
+A Springfield, Mo., teacher was reportedly slapped by a student this week, an assault that school leaders said was motivated by the TikTok challenge.

 In a Wednesday Twitter statement, TikTok’s communications team called the “slap a teacher challenge” a rumor and “an insult to educators everywhere.”
 The company said that if the challenge shows up on its site at any point, the content will be removed.

-A TikTok spokesperson told The Post’s Julian Mark earlier this week that such challenges would violate the company’s policies and “that most people appear to be learning about the offline dare from sources other than TikTok.”
+A TikTok spokesperson told The Post’s Julian Mark earlier this week that such challenges would violate the company’s policies and that “most people appear to be learning about the offline dare from sources other than TikTok.”

-In the most recent video allegedly influenced by the challenge, Jackson can be seen talking to a teacher who was sitting down behind her desk.
+In the most recent video allegedly influenced by the challenge, Jackson can be seen talking to a teacher who was sitting behind her desk.

 A TikTok trend inspired students to steal toilets.
 Now, school officials say they’re slapping teachers.

-People recording the video seemed to anticipate that something was about to occur, making comments such as “she better [expletive] not” and “I’m a start running” as Jackson uttered inaudible words to the teacher.
+People recording the video seemed to expect that something was about to occur, making comments such as “She better [expletive] not” and “I’m a start running” as Jackson uttered inaudible words to the teacher.

 Jackson’s words appeared to be emphasized with hand movements that swiftly turned into closed-fist punches.
-The video showed the teacher fall to the floor as Jackson continued to pummel her near her face and head and as onlookers squawked in the background before the clip ended.
+The video showed the teacher falling to the floor as Jackson continued to pummel her near her face and head and as onlookers squawked in the background.

-The 64-year-old disabled teacher is at home resting with some soreness and bruising following the attack, Masters said.
+The 64-year-old teacher, who has a disability, is at home resting with some soreness and bruising following the attack, Masters said.

 St. Tammany Parish Public Schools Superintendent Frank Jabbia called the attack and the recording of it by other students “disturbing” in a statement to The Post.